MicrosoftDocs/azure-dev-docs/articles/java/ai/get-started-app-chat-template.md

 ## How is the question answered?

-The app is separated out into 2 apps:
+The app is separated out into two apps:

 * A front-end JavaScript application using the React framework with the Vite build tool.